kord-network/docs/concepts/object.md

 ## Object Linking

-As well as storing objects for later retrieval, the META network also provides the ability to link objects together, thus forming graphs of objects which can be traversed.
+As well as storing objects for later retrieval, the KORD network also provides the ability to link objects together, thus forming graphs of objects which can be traversed.

-Because META objects can have abitrary property names and values, links to other objects are made explicit in the underlying object encoding so that there is no debate whether a property is a string or a link.
+Because KORD objects can have abitrary property names and values, links to other objects are made explicit in the underlying object encoding so that there is no debate whether a property is a string or a link.